fberdoz/fberdoz.github.io/_pages/about.md

 Prior to joining ETH, I worked at the fast-growing startup [Neural Concept](https://www.neuralconcept.com) as a technical project manager, where we applied geometric deep learning to solve real-world engineering problems.

 I hold a Bachelor's degree in Mechanical engineering and a Master's degree in Computational Science and Engineering, both from EPFL.
-For the more curious, please find my CV [here](/assets/pdf/cv.pdf).
+For more details, you can find my CV [here](/assets/pdf/cv.pdf).